Can you legally take documentation for evidence?

 Only copy the minimum documents

-Gathering evidence after dismissal?
+What about gathering evidence after dismissal?

 After you have been dismissed you have more room to manoeuvre.
 For example, if you still have access to the server or to emails on a smart phone, then using or forwarding data would not destroy a future case, because your employer can’t argue that it was a reason to sack you as they already have.